megaease/easeagent/doc/development-guide.md

 ```

 ### Interceptor
-Interceptors is the core of implementing specific enhancements.
+`Interceptor` is the core of implementing specific enhancements.

-`Interceptor` interface has a name method `getType` and a initialization method `init`.
+`Interceptor` interface has a name method `getType()` and a initialization method `init`.
-- The name will be used as `serviceId` in combination with the `domain` and `namespace` of the binding plugin to get the plugin configuration which will be automatically injected into the `Context`.
-The description of the plugin configuration can be found in the user manual.
+- The name will be used as `type` in combination with the `domain` and `namespace` of the binding plugin to get the plugin configuration which will be automatically injected into the `Context`.
+The description of plugin configuration will be given in [AgentPlugin](#agentplugin) session.
-- The `init` method is invoked during transform, allowing users to initialize static resources of interceptor, and also allowing to load third party classes which can't load by runtime classloader.
+- The `init` method is invoked during transform, allowing developers to initialize static resources of an interceptor, and also allowing them to load third party classes which can't load by runtime classloader.

 The `before` and `after` methods of the interceptor are invoked when the method being enhanced enters and returns, respectively.
 Both `before` and `after` methods have parameters `MethodInfo` and `Context`.
 - `MethodInfo` contains all method information, including class name, method name, parameters, return value and exception information.
-- `Context` contains the Interceptor configuration that is automatically injected and updated ant other interface that support `tracing`, for details, please refer to the [Tracing API](#tracing-api) section.
+- `Context` contains the Interceptor configuration that is automatically injected and updated and other interfaces that support `tracing`, for details, please refer to the [Tracing API](#tracing-api) section.

 ```java
 public interface Interceptor extends Ordered {